Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 When a transaction is submitted with the `Payment.Capture` parameter as "false", there is the need of a later request for capturing the transaction, in order for it to be confirmed.

-Authorizations that are not captured by the deadline are automatically released by the acquirers.
+Authorizations that are not captured by deadline are automatically released by the acquirers.
 Merchants may have specific negotiations with the acquirers to change this capturing deadline.

 #### Request